 The knack with napping is getting the timing right: more than 30 minutes and you risk edging towards deep sleep, which could leave you feeling groggy instead of refreshed – so alarm clocks at the ready.
 If you’re still having trouble convincing your boss, just tell them the people at NASA are on your side with this one.

 We all find it hard to be productive when our social feed is pinging every two seconds, our phone is constantly vibrating with messages, and news updates are appearing at the top of our screens.
-In fact, research suggests the average digital worker can only concentrate for six seconds before checking email and messaging.
+In fact, research suggests the average digital worker can only concentrate for six seconds before checking email and instant messaging software.
 Not exactly epic productivity.

 Time to wrestle these digital distractions to the ground!